-- Students learn the 70 phonograms essential to English through systematic phonics instruction.
-As they master these phonograms, they are equipped to successfully spell, encode (write), and decode (read).
+- Students learn the phonograms essential to English through systematic phonics instruction using the Orton-Gillingham approach.
+As they master these phonemes and phonograms, they are equipped to successfully spell, encode (write), and decode (read).

 - Allowing for the wide range of developmental abilities, reading in first grade is done in entire class groups, individually, and in small groups with the focus on proper enunciation, punctuation cues, reading with expression, and learning to comprehend what they read.

 The goal of first grade library class is to introduce the students to good stories and literature.
-The books chosen for story-time are mostly classics and/or Caldecott winners, with a focus on fairy tales and fables.
-The students learn to appreciate the elements of the story and the different art media.
-First grade students are permitted to check out three books at a time.
+The books chosen for story time are mostly classics and/or Caldecott winners often focusing on a specific author and illustrator for a few weeks at a time.
+The students learn to appreciate the elements of the story and the different art media used in illustrations.
+First grade students are permitted to check out two books at a time and are taught how to take care of them and return them on time.
 They learn proper library behavior and terminology.
 They learn the difference between fiction and nonfiction and how they are arranged differently on the library shelves.

-Within a framework of progressively concrete, pictorial, and abstract representations, this curriculum emphasizes strategies in problem solving that are central to all mathematical study.
-First graders enjoy finding strategies for solving math problems that best suit their individual learning style and skill level.
+Within a framework of progressively concrete, pictorial, and abstract representations, this curriculum emphasizes strategies in problem-solving that are central to all mathematical study.
+First graders enjoy finding strategies for solving math problems that best suit their individual learning styles and skill levels.
 They build models, play related small-group games, and participate in engaging activities that enhance each concept.

 - Numbers and Operations: Numbers to 100, cardinal and ordinal numbers, using number bonds to represent number combinations